 Our Enrichment Programme lecture series inspires, educates and motivates pupils

-The Enrichment Programme brought 30 speakers to the School last year, many of whom are leaders in their field.
+The Enrichment Programme has brought 30 speakers to the School in previous years, many of whom are leaders in their field.
 The aim of the lecture series is to push pupils out of their comfort zone and allow them to gain an insight into a variety of experiences.
 Speakers during the last academic year ranged from Ricky Munday, a Mountaineer who has conquered Mount Everest, Joel Forrester, CEO and Founder of Hockey for Heroes, along with lawyers, police officers, psychologists, physicists, mathematicians and gamers, amongst others, all champions in their field.

 The pupils were able to hear about real-life examples of leadership as the school hosted a visit from Royal Marines as part of our Enrichment Programme.
 The Marines put the U14, U15 and Senior rugby teams through their paces with PT sessions throughout the day.
 A break in the middle allowed them to deliver a presentation on life in the Royal Marines!

 In February 2019, Ricky Munday visited the school; an experience Mountaineer who has conquered Mount Everest and stood at the highest point of the earth’s surface.
 In a fascinating talk to pupils, Mr Munday made clear how mountaineering and the challenge of operating in some of the world’s most hostile environments gave him bot a meaning and a focus to his life.

 As well as being a successful rugby player with Glasgow Hawks, Mr Munday eloquently described the challenge of completing the infamous Marathon des Sables and how it helped to five him the confidence to face up to life beyond an established comfort zone.
 The importance of setting targets, following a dream, facing up to failure, being adaptable and learning from painful experience were all thoroughly emphasised in this memorable Enrichment Lecture.